elixir-circuits/circuits_gpio/README.md

 `Circuits.GPIO` v2.0  is an almost backwards compatible update to `Circuits.GPIO` v1.x.
 Here's what's new:

+* **GPIOs are may only be opened once**.
+This means that multiple processes, or even the same process may **NOT** access the same gpio at the same time.
+If `open/2` or `open/3` is called on a pin, that is the **ONLY** way that pin may be accessed until either `close/1` is called, or the handle is garbage collected due to no longer being used.
 * Linux or Nerves are no longer required.
 In fact, the NIF supporting them won't be compiled if you don't want it.
 * GPIOs can be enumerated to see what's available (See `Circuits.GPIO.enumerate/0`)